CatherineP37/Project-1/README.md

 ### About section

-The about section gives the background story of the shelte, it also contains a picture.
+The about section gives the background story of the shelter, it also contains a picture.
 This helps build trust and support.

 ![alt text](about.jpeg)